-A great benefit of arbitration is that the parties can select their arbitrators, both under the party appointed system and the list system, and thereby choose arbitrators with qualifications tailored to the needs of the arbitration in question.
-These desired qualifications can include attributes such as subject matter expertise; reputation for competence; temperament; number of years of experience; number of arbitrations chaired; availability; and commitment and ability to conduct an efficient, cost-effective arbitration.
+A great benefit of arbitration is that the parties can select their arbitrators, both under the party-appointed system and the list system, and thereby choose arbitrators with qualifications tailored to the needs of the arbitration in question.
+These desired qualifications can include attributes such as subject matter expertise; reputation for competence; temperament; the number of years of experience; the number of arbitrations chaired; availability; and commitment and ability to conduct an efficient, cost-effective arbitration.

 The ability of parties to select arbitrators with desired specific expertise and competence contrasts with most court cases where judges are assigned randomly without regard to whether they possess qualifications particularly suited to the dispute in question.